I write and produce all content on One cat at a time, and all views expressed are my own.

 How the house sitting thing works

-Sits are found through house sitting websites where owners can view my profile and rating before deciding if I’m a good fit for them.
+Sits are found through house sitting websites where owners can view my profile and reviews before deciding if I’m a good fit for them.
 I can respond to a person’s ad or they may choose to reach out to me without posting.

 I’m not affiliated with any of the house sitting websites I use and I pay for each membership I have.
 Sometimes I may have enough rewards points/dollars to renew my membership without incurring a cost, but my membership is never ‘gifted’.